Bank of Russia sells currency worth $18.8 mln on domestic market

-The volume of currency sold by the Bank of Russia with settlements on July 10 amounted to 1.6 bln rubles ($17.7 mln).
+The volume of currency sold by the Bank of Russia with settlements on July 13 also amounted to 1,7 bln rubles.

 The Russian Finance Ministry resumed foreign currency purchases on the domestic currency market as part of the fiscal rule since January 13.
 The Bank of Russia is buying and selling foreign exchange in the domestic market in the currency section of the Moscow Exchange, using the yuan-ruble instrument.